 Here at London Immigration Lawyers, we believe that everyone should have access to reliable immigration advice and assistance.
 Our immigration lawyers are trained in all areas of UK immigration law and are up to date with the latest changed to the immigration system, including the introduction of new schemes like the Displaced Talent pilot.
-If you need help with your visa application, our lawyers are here for you.
+If you need help with your visa application, our professional immigration lawyers are here for you.
 We can support you throughout the visa application process.

 Just a few of the immigration services that we provide include:

 - Professional immigration advice

 - Application assistance – including assistance with filling in paperwork and gathering supporting documents

 - Legal aid for asylum seekers and displaced people

 As well as helping people looking to immigrate to the UK, we also provide corporate immigration services for businesses looking to hire overseas workers.
 If you are a company interested in displaced foreign nationals or in taking part in the new pilot scheme, our team can help you to prepare for hiring foreign nationals by assisting you with your Sponsor Licence application and giving you professional advice about your responsibilities as a sponsor company.